cambecc/grains/README.md

     }
 ```

-2. Run the Grains Maven plugin.
+2. Run the Grains Maven plugin, which generates a _Factory_, _Builder_, and _Grain_ implementation.

-3. Use the generated implementation:
+3. Use them:
 ```java
     OrderBuilder builder = OrderFactory.newBuilder();
     builder.setProduct("apples");